hobru/DSAGTechXChange-Neptune-PowerPlatform/README.md

   - Path: `/invoke`
   - Method: `POST`

-- Go to the Request tab and enter the following parameters
+- Go to the Request tab and enter the following parameters.

+> [!IMPORTANT]
+> Please use the correct values from the copied URL from Power Automate, otherwise you will trigger the wrong endpoint later.
+Especially the `sig` parameter is important since that is unique for your Power Automate Flow.

   - api-version: `2016-06-01`
   - sp: `%2Ftriggers%2Fmanual%2Frun`
   - sv: `1.0`